How to create and use functions in Kotlin

 Extension functions are a powerful tool that Kotlin offers us when developing Android applications.

-One way to look at it is as if we could extend classes defined either by us, by third parties or provided by Kotlin based on functions in a fast and uncomplicated way.
+One way to see it is as if we could extend classes—whether defined by us, third parties, or provided by Kotlin—based on functions in a fast and uncomplicated way.

 For example, if we wanted to extend the Int data type with a function that tells us if it is an even number: